Datt1994/DPOTPView/README.md

 github "Datt1994/DPOTPView"
 ```

-Run `carthage` to build the frameworks and drag the framework (`DPOTPView.framework`) into your Xcode project.
+Run `carthage` to build the framework and drag the framework (`DPOTPView.framework`) into your Xcode project.

 Note: [IBDesignables and IBInspectables](https://github.com/Carthage/Carthage/issues/335) will not work in interface builder.

 Workaround: Create IBDesignable subclass of DPOTPView, Use this subclass as custom calss in interface builder.
 ```swift
 @IBDesignable